Glavin001/tslint-clean-code/README.md

     })

 The tslint.json file does not change format when using this package.
 Just add our rule definitions to your existing tslint.json file.

-##### Which Rules Should I Turn On?
-There certainly are a lot of options!
-Here are some links to get you started.
-* Easiest Option - Our recommended ruleset is here: [recommended_ruleset.js](recommended_ruleset.js).
-You can also easily extend the ruleset by adding `"extends": "tslint-clean-code"` to your configuration.
-Please note, the default rules require the `--type-check` and `--project` TSLint options.
-Also, please note that adding a rule to the recommended ruleset is considered backwards compatible.
-If you reply on version ranges in your dependencies then you may find that new rules being added to the product create violations and fail your build.
-* A nice blog post on the MSDN secure development blog can be found here: [Automating Secure Development Lifecycle Checks in TypeScript with TSLint](https://blogs.msdn.microsoft.com/secdevblog/2016/05/11/automating-secure-development-lifecycle-checks-in-typescript-with-tslint/)
-* A wiki briefly describing the SDL and related rules is here: [TSLint and the Microsoft Security Development Lifecycle](https://github.com/Microsoft/tslint-clean-code/wiki/TSLint-and-the-Microsoft-Security-Development-Lifecycle)
-* And our configuration file with all options is available here: [tslint.json](tslint.json)

 Supported Rules
 -----